osohq/oso/docs/getting-started/quickstart.rst

   do so now:

   .. todo::
-    replace the hard-coded version number(s) in the below snippet with the current latest version on RubyGems... somehow.
+    replace the hard-coded version number(s) in the below snippet with the current latest versions

   .. tabs::
     .. group-tab:: Python